 Spring breeding duck numbers tallied

-The North Dakota Game and Fish Department’s 71st annual spring breeding duck survey conducted in May showed an index of 2.8 million birds, down 5 percent from last year.
+The North Dakota Game and Fish Department’s 72nd annual spring breeding duck survey conducted in May showed an index of 3.4 million birds, up 20 percent from last year.

-The number of temporary and seasonal wetlands was down from last year, as figures show the spring water index is down 34 percent.
+The number of temporary and seasonal wetlands was substantially higher than last year, as figures show the spring water index is up 46 percent.
+The water index is based on basins with water, and does not necessarily represent the amount of water contained in wetlands or the type of wetlands represented.